zachcran/CMakeDev/docs/source/conventions/documentation.rst

       return 42, 'Hello World'

-I have not been able to find a standardized way of documenting kwargs; however, one hack I've come across that produces something that looks like the other aspects of the function's API is:
+I have not been able to find a standardized way of documenting kwargs; however, one "hack" I've come across that produces something that looks like the other aspects of the function's API is:

 .. code-block:: rst